 While it wouldn’t provide you with many nutrients, beeswax is non-toxic and safe if ingested which is one of the reasons it makes an excellent lip balm.

 Unlike candles made from other wax, beeswax candles burn brighter and cleaner as they emit negative ions that are known to help purify the air.
 Beeswax also smells great when burned without any added chemicals or scents, as it’s naturally aromatic from the honey and flower nectar that’s found in the honeycomb.

-Beeswax has been used throughout history as a sealant and waterproofing agent for items like belts, tents and shoes.
-By rubbing beeswax onto a surface like leather or canvas then heating it, the wax seeps into the materials’ fibres and blocks water from passing through.
+Beeswax has been used throughout history as a sealant and waterproofing agent for items like belts, tents, and shoes.
+By rubbing beeswax onto a surface like leather or canvas and then heating it, the wax seeps into the materials’ fibers and blocks water from passing through.

 Since it comes directly from bees and is non-toxic, beeswax is completely environmentally friendly and an important ingredient in a range of eco-friendly products.
-Also we use it to make our Beeswax Wraps.
+Also, we use it to make our beeswax wraps and beeswax food bags.